swapnil-gawali/Android-Study-Material/02-Kotlin-Lang.md

 ### Sealed Classes

+Sealed classes can hold multiple types of object which cannot be done in enums.
 Sealed Classes are used to maintain state.
 Class extends sealed classes can have different object states.

 ```kotlin
 sealed class Result {